1740 – The Lamington Presbyterian Church founded. It is part of the Lamington Historic District on the National Register of Historical Places.

 services of Sir Francis Bernard, Royal Governor of New Jersey.
 From January 27, 1758 to July 4, 1760 Sir Francis Bernard, son of a British Reverend was appointed for two years as Royal Governor of New Jersey.

-The Brick Academy, home to the Historical Society of theSomerset Hills will be open for the entire day celebrating it's 203rd birthday.
+to celebrate the history of our Somerset Hills area.
 We hope you'll stop by for a visit.
 We are just off the town green.

-The original Charter Day was May 24, 1760
+The original Charter Day was Saturday, May 24, 1760

 Above: Governor Francis Bernard, Governor of New Jersey (1758-1760) sits next to a replica of the official Charter of Bernardston.
 Click on each image to learn more.